By David Joel Miller.

 Humans are not the only creatures on earth who act “bipolar.”

 Think about some of the symptoms.
 Elevated expansive mood, reduced need for sleep, increased impulsivity and heightened sexuality.
 Hum—

 It is hot here now, but only a few weeks ago it was spring.
-From the window in my office I watch the birds in the trees and on the lawn.
+From the window in my office, I watch the birds in the trees and on the lawn.
 There are a lot of native doves in my immediate area.
-For a while, just after Valentine’s Day those doves woke me up in the morning.
-They were cooing constantly and the mating – can’t describe that and stay P. G. rated.
+For a while, just after Valentine’s Day, those doves woke me up in the morning.
+They were cooing constantly and then mating – can’t describe that and stay P. G. rated.
 When pursuing and being pursued by mates their temperament can best be described as irritable.
 Are doves Bipolar?
 Are they only Bipolar in the spring time?

 Every spring the days start getting longer, the creatures on planet earth respond by becoming more active, they and we humans with them, think about reproduction.
 If birds breed in February they have babies by Easter.
 Humans seem to breed just as fast but we take longer to get the babies done.

 Then in the fall time, the doves seem to disappear.
 So do the humans on my block.
 All those exercise freaks stay indoors.
 As the days get shorter the mood among humans gets gloomier.
 This may be one reason we have so many holidays in the fall and winter, Halloween, American Thanksgiving, Christmas and New Years all in a couple of months.
 We do this to cheer ourselves up.
 We also see extra depression during those months of less light.